-Under the Federal Patient Protection and Affordable Care Act (PPACA), New York state has developed a set of Health Home services for Medicaid members.
-In order to be eligible for Health Home services, the member must be enrolled in Medicaid and must have:
+Under the federal Patient Protection and Affordable Care Act, New York state has developed a set of Health Home services for Medicaid members.
+To be eligible for Health Home services, the member must be enrolled in Medicaid and must have:

 - Two or more chronic conditions (e.g., Substance Use Disorder, Asthma, Diabetes), or

 - One single qualifying chronic condition: HIV/AIDS, or